Arms trafficking: Philippines

 During the rule of Ferdinand Marcos, the New People's Army attempted to smuggle weapons from China in the MV Karagatan incident.

 Aside from internal theft and cross-border smuggling, criminals and insurgents in the Philippines source weapons from unlicensed workshops making firearms ranging from imitations of the 1911 pistol to single-shot .50 BMG long guns.

 Americas

 Argentina

 Under the presidency of Carlos Menem, 6,500 tons of weapons, including FAL rifles and howitzers, were smuggled to Croatia and Ecuador during the Yugoslav Wars and Cenepa War, respectively.
 The end-user certificates listed the destinations as Panama and Venezuela.
 These arms transfers violated UN arms embargos and peace treaties.

 Colombia

 In the 1980s Guns for Antigua scandal, the Medellin drug cartel used dubious end-user certificates purportedly meant for the Antigua and Barbuda Defence Force to equip itself with Israeli-made weapons.

 According to a 2004 CIA report, FARC acquires its weapons both from Cold War stockpiles in neighboring countries and stolen Colombian Armed Forces inventory.

+According to a leaked Colombian military intelligence report covering 2021 and 2022, the United States is the primary country of origin for seized trafficked weapons.